-The American Academy of Pediatric Dentistry (AAPD) believes that all infants, children, and adolescents are entitled to oral health care that meets the treatment and ethical standards set by our specialty.
+The American Academy of Pediatric Dentistry (AAPD) believes that all infants, children, adolescents, and individuals with special health care needs are entitled to oral health care that meets the treatment and ethical standards set by our specialty.
 If a dentist is unable to provide or fails to offer treatment for a diagnosed dental disease or condition, he or she has an ethical responsibility to refer the patient to a specific practitioner capable of providing the necessary care.